On Onboard LiDAR-based Flying Object Detection: Experimental Evaluation

+where $T^*$ is the closest track, $e_{\pnt{r}}$ is position error, $e_{\vec{v},\text{mag}}$ is velocity magnitude error, $e_{\vec{v},\text{ang}}$ is velocity angle error, $\text{TP}$ are true positives, $\text{TN}$ are true negatives, $\text{FP}$ are false positives, and $\text{FN}$ are false negatives.
+A detection is considered a true positive if the distance of its estimated position from the ground-truth is less than \SI{3}{\metre}.
+The position error of the raw detections was evaluated analogously to the tracks.
+The results are presented in the graphs in Fig.~\ref{fig:exp_results} and in Table~\ref{tab:exp_results}.
+Furthermore, timings of the different modules were measured during the simulation and are presented in Table~\ref{tab:exp_timings}. \rone{The measured timings correspond to an average output rate of \SI{8.9}{\hertz} for the detection and \SI{49.8}{\hertz} for the multi-target tracking with the used processor.}

-Even though all sensors in this experiment were ideal, there is an error in the detected position of the target.
-This error is caused by a biased sampling of the target's shape by the observer's \ac{LiDAR} sensor, which is always observed only from one side during a single detection..
-Therefore, points from the observed side of the target are overrepresented in a single \ac{LiDAR} scan and the resulting position estimate which is obtained as their mean is biased.
+It may be observed that even though all sensors in the noiseless experiment were ideal, there is a non-zero error in the detected position of the target.
+This error is caused by a biased sampling of the target's shape by the observer's \ac{LiDAR} sensor, which is always observed only from one side during a single detection.
+Therefore, points from the observed side of the target are overrepresented in a single \ac{LiDAR} scan and the resulting position estimate (obtained as their mean) is biased.
 The value of this bias depends on the target's shape, but it is always in the range $\interval{0}{a}$, where $a$ is a radius of its circumscribed sphere.
-This corresponds well with the experimental results where a target with $a = \SI{0.325}{\metre}$ was used.
+This corresponds well with the dimensions of the target used in the experiments, for which $a = \SI{0.325}{\metre}$.
+Results of the simulation with noise show an increase in the error metrics in comparison to the noiseless results.
+According to the results in sec.~\ref{sec:approx_error}, the mean position error is higher than the theoretical expected error, although the difference is not significant, which we attribute to the same sampling bias effect as for the noiseless simulations.
+Finally, it is worth noting that we have observed no clear correlation between the velocity or acceleration of the \acp{UAV} and error of the position estimation.